 Purified Drinking Water

 Purified drinking water is purer than other types of water.
 To meet the legal definition of purified water, water impurities must be removed or reduced to extremely low levels.
 Water that meets this definition is of higher purity than spring water, tap water, or filtered water.

 Even though purified water is, well, purified, there are many misconceptions about this water.
 Purified water is often confused with filtered water or tap water.
 Although both waters are subjected to a filtration process, purified water undergoes much more extensive purification, most often reverse osmosis, distillation or decolonization.
 Unlike spring water or mineral water, purified drinking water can come from spring or surface or groundwater or even directly from the tap.
 This is because the purification process is designed to remove virtually any and all types of impurities; however, the water does initially have to meet the EPA minimum drinking water standards before processing.
 If you are buying water for higher quality and higher purity reasons, then purified drinking water is your best choice.

-If that’s not enough to convince you lets take a look into the parts per million (ppm) of total dissolved solids (tds) of the aforementioned waters.
+If that’s not enough to convince you lets take a look at the parts per million (ppm) of total dissolved solids (tds) of the aforementioned waters.

 Tap Water – contains 300 – 400 ppm of tds

-Spring Water – contains many dissolved minerals (iron, calcium, sulfate, potassium, magnessium etc,) – contains 300 – 500 ppm of tds
+Spring Water – contains many dissolved minerals (iron, calcium, sulfate, potassium, magnesium etc,) – contains 300 – 500 ppm of tds

-Mineral Water – contains many dissolved minerals (iron, calcium, sulfate, potassium, magnessium etc,) – contains 250 ppm of tds
+Mineral Water – contains many dissolved minerals (iron, calcium, sulfate, potassium, magnesium etc,) – contains 250 ppm of tds

 Purified Water – contains a maximum of 10 ppm of tds